Force-Constrained Visual Policy: Safe Robot-Assisted Dressing via Multi-Modal Sensing: Experiments

 \subsection{Limitations}

-One limitation is that our method assumes that the person receiving dressing assistance will hold a static pose and that the robot has already grasped the garment to be dressed.
-Prior works have introduced new sensors and control strategies specifically targeted to relax these assumptions~\cite{gao2015user, zhang2019probabilistic, erickson2022characterizing}, which we believe could be applied in conjunction with our work.
+One limitation is that our method assumes the person holds a static pose and that the robot has already grasped the garment.
+Prior works have introduced new sensors and control strategies specifically targeting at relaxing these assumptions~\cite{gao2015user, zhang2019probabilistic, erickson2022characterizing}, which could be applied in conjunction with our work.
 Additionally, in our experiments, we note that FCVP still has some forces that exceed the threshold.
-There are two reasons for this: First, there may be minor errors in the learned force dynamics model, which is not uncommon when manipulating highly deformable cloth.
-An action can be predicted to apply slightly less force than the threshold, but actually applies slightly more force when executed, due to errors in the dynamics model.
-This issue can be somewhat mitigated by collecting more data for training the force dynamics model to make it more accurate, or by adding a buffer to the force threshold to account for inaccuracies in the force dynamics model.
-We can also try predicting the force uncertainty, which we leave as an extension for future work.
-Second, because our method uses random shooting to solve the constrained optimization problem, the solutions may not satisfy the constraint if all of the sampled actions are infeasible.
-This would result in some forces larger than the threshold.
-This issue can be somewhat alleviated by continuing to sample more actions until a feasible action is found, or by using alternative optimization algorithms to solve the constrained optimization problem.
+There are two reasons for this: First, there may be minor errors in the learned force dynamics model's prediction.
+An action can be predicted to be below the threshold, but actually applies more force when executed.
+This issue can be mitigated by collecting more data for training the force dynamics model to make it more accurate, or by adding a buffer to the force threshold to account for prediction inaccuracies.
+Second, because our method uses random shooting to solve the constrained optimization problem, the solutions may not satisfy the constraint if all sampled actions are infeasible.
+This would result in some forces above the threshold.
+This issue can be alleviated by sampling more actions until a feasible action is found, or by using alternative optimization algorithms to solve the constrained optimization problem. \rebuttal{At last, we request all participants to wear short-sleeve T-shirts during dressing.
+The properties of the cloth they wear, such as friction and elasticity, could affect the forces applied to the users during the dressing process and affect the ground-truth force labels used to train the force dynamics model.
+We have not tested if the force dynamics model generalizes to other clothing the users wear, such as pulling a jacket over a long-sleeve shirt, which we leave as interesting future work. }